How we placed our first stations - Part 1 - The Launch

 How to reach out to venues

-The goal of our outreach was to get a quick pitch meeting or schedule a visit where we could later demo the product.
-I’m writing more about different ways of reaching out, contacting venues, and what I think works best in part 2.
+The goal of our outreach was to get a (quick) pitch meeting or schedule a visit where we could later demo the product.
+In part 2, I will delve into the various methods of reaching out and contacting venues, as well as share insights on what has proven to be the most effective approach for us!

 What sales channels did we use?